 This was the 1928 Rendall organ and it was recorded in about 1933 that it ‘proved to be temperamental.
 Its performance varied with the weather.’
 This was a stock instrument, and not specifically built for St John’s.
 Rendall was essentially an amateur organ builder, and while he imported some good pipework from the UK, the mechanisms proved to be problematic, and none of his instruments survive in wholly original condition.
 The St John’s organ was to be completed by December 1928, but when it was still not playing by 1930, Leggo was brought in to complete it.
 He made some changes.
 As the church was completed in sections (1935, 1967), the organ was extended (1956 Noad, 1972 Welby).
 Other work was done to the continually problematic instrument in 1979, 1983, 1985, 1986, and 1988.
 Maintenance work was done on the bellows in 2005, and after water damage from the box gutter near the tower in 1994, 1997, 1999, 2004, and almost yearly 2008-2012.
 A special series of recitals were performed after the dedication of the new console in 1988.

 Music continues, thus, to be an important feature of St John’s Gordon.
 We hope you too can join us in community and worship through music.
-Contact the Director of Music or Assistant Director of Music for further details.
+Contact the Director of Music for further details.